-In an Azure AD Passthrough Authentication scenario, the on premises Domain controller is a single point of failure for each O365 authentication request.
-So is the Azure AD Connect server.
-If either service is DOA, users won’t be able to sign in to Azure AD or Office 365.
+In a Microsoft Entra ID (formerly known as Azure AD) Passthrough Authentication scenario, the on premises Domain controller is a single point of failure for each O365 authentication request.
+So is the Microsoft Entra ID (formerly known as Azure AD) Connect server.
+If either service is DOA, users won’t be able to sign in to Microsoft Entra ID (formerly known as Azure AD) or Office 365.

 Passthrough authentication’s flow goes from Azure AD > Internet > Azure AD Connect Pass-through Auth Agent > AD Domain Controller, then backwards.
 Any one of those components can be a single point of failure, but all can be setup for resiliency with high availability and/or DR.

 To guard against an outage of the entire data center or its Internet connection, put a Domain Controller in Azure.
 This way if anything happened on-premises, the Azure and Office 365 environments would still be fully functional (assuming users have Internet access).